prikhi/pencil/docs/source/reference/behaviors.rst

 D
 --

-This behavior is used to set the "d" attribute of an SVG path object.
+This behavior is used to set the ``d`` attribute of an SVG path object.
 The provided array of drawing functions is converted to SVG drawing operations.

 Target object